Data-driven guessing and gluing of unstable periodic orbits: Introduction

-We propose to use an autoencoder to obtain an approximation of the low-dimensional manifold coordinates.
-Inside the latent space defined by the autoencoder, we randomly define loops that are in statistical agreement with the attractor.
-To this end, we define the loops as linear combinations of the latent POD modes with random periodic coefficients chosen to match the moments of the latent flow.
+We propose a new method for guessing periodic orbits in the context of variational loop convergence algorithms by randomly drawing loops that are in statistical agreement with the attractor.
+To this end, we define the loops as linear combinations of the POD modes with random periodic coefficients chosen to match the moments of the flow.
 We can arbitrarily adjust the complexity and length of these loop guesses and target longer UPOs by increasing the number of `twists' or `turns' in the loop.
-Moreover, the low-dimensionality of the latent space allows us to concatenate or `glue' orbits together.
+As a pre-processing step, we use an autoencoder to obtain an approximation of the low-dimensional manifold coordinates and generate our guesses inside the autoencoder's latent space.
+We will discuss how including the autoencoder impacts the performance of the guesses.
+Moreover, inside the low-dimensional latent space, we attempt to concatenate or `glue' orbits together.
 By gluing orbits, we define longer and more accurate guesses in a hierarchical fashion as has been observed for ODEs but not for PDEs, to the best of our knowledge.

 The structure of this paper is as follows: in section \ref{sec:background} we give a brief reminder of loop-based convergence methods and introduce our setup for illustrating the methods in the Kuramoto-Sivashinsky PDE in chaotic and hyperchaotic regimes.
 In section \ref{sec:methods} we describe our methods used for defining initial guesses and describe the complete convergence setup for finding UPOs.
 We also define the notion of latent gluing and explain how we generate new, longer guesses by concatenating shorter UPOs.
 In section \ref{sec:application} we first apply these methods to Kuramoto-Sivashinsky for parameter value $L = 39$ (low-dimensional chaos), and then in the hyperchaotic case at $L = 100$.
 We discuss and conclude in section \ref{sec:conclusion}.